 Form ADVs available through the SEC are the some of the most powerful tools for investors.
 They allow you to learn about what services a firm offers, how much they charge for those services, what investment strategies they use and more.
 This can, in turn, make you infinitely more comfortable when choosing a firm to invest your money with.

 Tips for Choosing a Financial Advisor

-- Look for a fiduciary.
-Notably, any firm that is registered with the SEC is bound by fiduciary duty, which means it must act in clients’ best interests at all times.
+- Any firm that registers with the SEC must abide by fiduciary duty, which means it must act in clients’ best interests at all times.
 Therefore, looking for a fiduciary financial advisor is extremely important.

-- Consider an advisor’s specialties and certifications.
+- Try to find an advisor who has certifications to their name.
 A certified financial planner (CFP) is one of the most prestigious designations and requires extensive experience and effort to obtain.